 Level 6 BA (Hons) Social Studies Degree (2+2 pathway)

-It is run in partnership with the highly prestigious University of Warwick and you will be enrolled as a Warwick undergraduate throughout the duration of the course, even when studying at Coventry College during the first two years.
+The course is run in partnership with the highly prestigious University of Warwick and you will be enrolled as a Warwick undergraduate throughout the duration of the course, even when studying at Coventry College during the first two years.
 It is a flexible degree and will give you the opportunity to try out different subject areas before deciding on your individual pathway.

-To find out what life is like on a 2+2 course, please visit the blogs written by current students
+To find out what life is like on a 2+2 course, please visit the blogs written by current students.

 Years 1 & 2 – studying at Coventry College